-Head Coach of the Australian cricket team, Justin Langer is among a growing list of supporters worldwide urging people to take the plunge and donate to the Gift of Hearing swim team as they raise much-needed funds for Ear Science Institute Australia; finding treatments for today and a cure for tomorrow.
+Head Coach of the Australian cricket team, Justin Langer is among a growing list of supporters worldwide urging people to take the plunge and donate to Gift of Hearing swim team as they raise much needed funds for Ear Science Institute Australia; finding treatments for today and a cure for tomorrow.

 With 1 in 6 Australians suffering from hearing loss, Ear Science Institute Australia (Ear Science) is focused on enhancing the lives of people living with hearing disorders through research, education and treatment.

 On Saturday February 20, Founding Director, Professor Marcus Atlas’ good friends, David Tuckey, Rhonda Tuckey, Brad Same, John Harris and Ian Beacham will take on the South32 Rottnest Channel Swim and do their part to support the work of Ear Science.

 From education, to the property sector, the members of the Gift of Hearing Swim team vary in many ways, but they all have one key thing in common; they are proud to support the West Australian based Ear Science Institute Australia.

 ‘‘The Institute’s research into the link between hearing loss and dementia is very important to me as I have personal experience with early onset dementia in my family.
 It is a great cause and I am proud to support it, anyway I can’’ swim team skipper Ian Beacham explained.